 - assign no more than one judge per session in this conflict of interest situation; and

 - a judge in a conflict of interest position should participate in the initial evaluation; however, after the four top candidates are identified, that judge will leave the room and allow the other two judges to select the final winner.

 Each winner will receive a certificate and travel award to be used to present the student’s research at a scientific meeting.
-One award will be presented in each of the four sessions.
+One award will be presented in each of the two sessions.
 Only third-year doctorate-candidate students are eligible for these awards.

 2016 - 15th symposium

 2015 – 14th symposium